 Viewing ads supports YogaBasics.
 Remove ads with a membership.
 Thanks!

 The Nirguna mantras originate from the Vedic texts and are thus the oldest mantras of the three types.
-As no deities or personalized aspects of God are invoked with these mantras, they are very difficult to interpret and are considered to not have a specific form or meaning to them.
-These mantras are said to have their identification with all the creation, and contain the fundamental truths in yogic philosophy.
+As no deities or personalized aspects of God are invoked with these words, they are very difficult to interpret and are considered to not have a specific form or meaning to them.
+These mantras are said to have their identification with all of creation, and contain the fundamental truths in yogic philosophy.
 It is said that the mind must be very strong to be able to concentrate on the abstract Nirguna mantras, and thus they are not recommended for beginning students.

 The practice of chanting a mantra is considered the easiest form of meditation.
-Sitting in a comfortable position, with the eyes closed, the mantra is repeated silently or aloud.
+Sitting in a comfortable position, with the eyes closed, the repeat the word or phrase silently or aloud.
 Pay careful attention to the speed and rhythm of your chanting, the correct pronunciation, aim, and esoteric meaning of the mantra.
 Allow the mind to be focused on the mantra, letting the thoughts go and maintaining a slow and deep breath.
-A Mala (string of beads) can be used to count series of 108 repetitions of the mantra.
+A mala (string of beads) can be used to count a series of 108 repetitions of the mantra.

-Like prayer and affirmation the repetitious use of mantra can have powerful effects on the mind, body, spirit and emotions.
-Mentally, mantra meditation increases concentration, and improves memory and focus.
-Physically, mantra meditation lowers the heart rate, reduces blood pressure, and activates the relaxation response to allow healing and rejuvenation to occur.
-Mantra meditation builds self-confidence and self-empowerment, reduces stress and balances the emotions.
+Like prayer and affirmation, the repetitious use of mantra can have powerful effects on the mind, body, spirit and emotions.
+Mentally, japa meditation increases concentration, and improves memory and focus.
+Physically, japa meditation lowers the heart rate, reduces blood pressure, and activates the relaxation response to allow healing and rejuvenation to occur.
+Japa meditation builds self-confidence and self-empowerment, reduces stress and balances the emotions.
 Spiritually, mantras are said to dissolve one’s bad karma, produce jnana (wisdom) and are considered one of the many yogic paths towards self-realization.
 A daily meditation practice is recommended to receive the most benefits.